Diamondbacks vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Merrill Kelly takes the mound for the Arizona Diamondbacks on Monday at Busch Stadium against Paul Goldschmidt and the St. Louis Cardinals.
-First pitch is at 7:45 PM ET for the first game of a three-game series.
+Paul Goldschmidt and the St. Louis Cardinals will play Corbin Carroll and the Arizona Diamondbacks on Tuesday at Busch Stadium, at 7:45 PM ET.

 The favored Cardinals have -165 moneyline odds to win against the underdog Diamondbacks, who are listed at +140.
-An 8.5-run over/under is set in this matchup.
+The total is 8.5 runs for this game (with -105 odds to hit the over and -115 odds to go under).

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.